Greece and Its Islands

 The gigantic rocks of Meteora are perched above the town of Kalambaka at approximately 400m in height.
 The monasteries were built by monks who were previously hermits living in individual caves on the cliffs and who got together and painstakingly carried construction materials to the top of the cliffs with the aid of foldable ladders, ropes, baskets, nets, and, one might add, plenty of will-power.
 When the Roman Empire began to fall and Christians were being pursued and persecuted, the monasteries served as safe havens for the monks.
 Although Meteora was once home to some 20 amazing monasteries – built on cliff-tops or into the cliffs – only 6 have survived.
 They are: Grand Meteoron Monastery (the biggest and oldest), Varlaam Monastery (second biggest and opposite Grand Meteoron Monastery), Roussanou Monastery (16th century), Holy Trinity Monastery (the most difficult to reach but the view at the top is simply captivating), St Nikolaos Anapafsas Monastery (14th century) and St Stephen’s Monastery (the most accessible one by simply crossing a small bridge).
 Given their elevations, these monasteries offer staggering views of the region!
 The monasteries to visit are typically Grand Meteoron Monastery, Varlaam Monastery or St Stephen’s Monastery.

-Pearl of the Aegean Sea – Santorini
+Pearl of the Agean – Santorini

 Crescent-shaped Santorini, also known as Thira, is one of the Cyclades islands in the Aegean Sea, about 200km southeast of mainland Greece.
 An Aegean volcanic island arc – the eastern edge of a sunken caldera resulting from an explosive volcanic eruption – Santorini, with its unique terrain and the wide half-moon-shaped bay (the submerged caldera) facing a group of small islands to the west of the island, exudes a distinctive beauty that attracts not just tourists but also couples desiring a romantic escapade at one of the most romantic places on planet Earth!
 Instead of flying to Santorini, there is nothing like taking a cruise from Port Piraeus in Athens to Santorini.

 Santorini’s picturesque capital, Firá, is perched high up at about 260m on the edge of the caldera.
 Together with other villages namely Oia, Imerovígli and Firostefáni, they form the so-called “Caldera’s eyebrow” – the “balcony” of Santorini offering amazing views of the caldera from every corner of the island.
 Firá is a typical Cycladic village with charming whitewashed houses with blue windows and doors, separated from each other by narrow paved streets.
 Many of its beautiful buildings were constructed back during the Venetian invasion and occupation, including some blue-domed churches and sun-bathed verandas that offer an incredible view of the caldera and the sunset.
 Oia (pronounced “Eee-yah”) is the most popular of all the settlements in Santorini.
 Probably the oldest settlement in Santorini, it is most certainly the island’s most beautiful and picturesque village.
 Situated on top of an impressive cliff with a spectacular view over the caldera, it is a traditional – and photogenic! – village with charming whitewashed houses with splashes of rich okra, deep fuchsia, cobalt blue, oyster pink or earthy red along narrow streets or on the hillside and with cobblestone alleys, never-ending stairways, pristine windmills and the iconic blue-domed churches adding to the quaintness and charm of the place.
 The iconic dazzling whitewashed cubic houses clinging to or perched on the cliffs is an awesome sight by day and a magical sight by night!
 (If you feel overwhelmed by the number of photos below, it is because Santorini is simply overwhelming in its beauty!)
+Greece and Its Islands.

 Apart from having quaint villages displaying beautiful traditional architecture, winding paved streets and breathtaking views of the caldera and the sea, Santorini is particularly famous for its romantic sunset – the spellbinding sunset especially when viewed from the village of Oia is in and of itself good reason to visit Santorini!
 An evening drink at one of the many inviting verandas as you watch the sun dipping slowly, casting its last golden rays onto the sea and painting the sky with shades of orange and pink will undoubtedly be a magical moment leaving you with indelible memories of the moment and the place!
 A truly spectacular sunset by any measure and not surprisingly the locals proudly declare it “the most famous sunset in Europe“.
 So beautiful – and romantic! – are the settings and views at Santorini that it has been a destination of choice for couples looking for a romantic place to get married!
 Beautiful sunsets – and also sunrises – aside, there is a lot else to do and see in Santorini.
-Among others, check out the beautiful beaches and visit museums, archaeological sites, historic castles and temples.
+Among others, check out the beautiful beaches and visit museums, archaeological sites, historic castles and temples-Greece and Its Islands

 A visit to Santorini is the ultimate gastronomic experience, as the island is a true culinary paradise!
 Santorini boasts world-renowned wineries and delectable local products revolving round locally-caught fresh fish and seafood and local ingredients yielded by the rich volcanic soil on the island.
 Treat yourself to some popular traditional products like cherry tomatoes, white eggplants, fava (yellow split-pea dip similar to hummus), local wild capers and “hloró tyrí” (a special kind of local fresh goat cheese) and the exceptional wines produced from grapes grown on the volcanic soil of the island!
 Some of the more remarkable dishes to try include cod baked with paprika, cherry tomatoes salad with octopus and white eggplant and accompanied by fava dip and of course the delicious Greek souvlakis (shaved “grilled-on-skewer” meat served on a pita bread with garnishes and sauces) that is ever popular with locals and visitors alike.